HopeWallet/Hope.Ethereum/README.md

 In this example we initialize a new ERC20 instance with the mainnet and rinkeby addresses, but with no name, symbol, or decimal count.
 In the ERC20 constructor, it will initialize the Name, Symbol, and Decimals properties based on the input contract addresses.
 Once it is done, it will call any code that was added to ```purpose.OnInitializationSuccessful``` if it was successfully initialized, or ```purpose.OnInitializationUnsuccessful``` if it was unsuccessfully initialized.

-The ERC20 instance is not safe to use until it has called the code in ```OnInitializationSuccessful```.
+An instance of ```Token``` initialized without a name, symbol, and decimal count is not safe to use until it has called the code in ```OnInitializationSuccessful```.
 So, if you have code that needs to be executed once the token is initialized, you pass it through the ```OnInitializationSuccessful``` method.

-## <a id="erc20-messages"></a>ERC20 Token Messages
+## <a id="token-messages"></a>Messages

-The [ERC20 token standard]("https://github.com/ethereum/EIPs/issues/20") has a variety of functions which interact with the token on the blockchain.
-The ones we are interested in this case are the transfer, transferFrom, and approve functions.
+Sometimes we may want to interact with our Ethereum tokens on the blockchain.
+Perhaps we want to transfer some tokens from one address to another, or approve the transfers for one address.
+All functions that are implemented in the respective token standard will also be implemented in Hope.Ethereum

-The ```ERC20``` class in the Hope.Ethereum library has implemented the equivalent of these functions.
-These methods simply call the solidity functions on deployed ERC20 token contracts.
+Let's take a look at how to transfer some ERC20 tokens.

 ```c#
 string privateKey = "0x215939f9664cc1a2ad9f004abea96286e81e57fc2c21a8204a1462bec915be8f";